IT Asset Management Suite IT Asset Management Blog Granular It Transparency The Key To Smarter Cost Control And Business Value

 Software license optimization

-According to IDC’s Software Asset Management Survey, organizations can reduce software spending by 25-30% through improved license visibility and optimization.
-Their research indicates that enterprises typically have 25% more licenses than needed for major software vendors (IDC, 2022).
+According to IDC’s Software Asset Management Survey, organizations waste 20-30% of their cloud spend.
+Most companies operating on an enterprise level have more licenses than needed for major software vendors (IDC, 2022).

 3 key pillars of granular IT transparency